amolikvivian/Face-Detection-OpenCV/README.md

 The first method utilizes the pretrained Haar Cascade Classifier - frontalface_default to detect faces.
 Added a small module to detect eyes from given frame in real time using - haarcascade_eye.

-Serves as a pirmitive way to detect faces and eyes, simple to understand and help in starting off with Computer Vision projects.
+Serves as a pirmitive way to detect faces and eyes, simple to understand and helps in starting off with Computer Vision projects.

 ## Caffe Model
 Caffe is a Deep Learning Framework developed by Berkeley AI Research (BAIR).
 It is widely used for detection in Computer Vision and